karoldmejia/icesifit-backend/README.md

 The system is built with a layered Spring Boot architecture, implementing JWT authentication, RBAC authorization, and JPA-based persistence.

-> Frontend implementation available here: https://github.com/karoldmejia/icesifit-frontend**
+> Frontend implementation is available [here](https://github.com/karoldmejia/icesifit-frontend)!

 #### Problem context